basnijholt/unidep/README.md

 platforms:  # (Optional) specify platforms that are supported (like conda-lock)
   - linux-64
   - osx-arm64
+includes:
+  - ../other-project-using-unidep  # include other projects that use unidep
+  - ../common-requirements.yaml  # include other requirements.yaml files
 ```

 **⚠️ `unidep` can process this file in `pyproject.toml` or `setup.py` and create a `environment.yaml` file.**